Undergraduate Course Catalog 2014-2015

 KIN 706 and 707, Neurology and Neurology Lab

 Additional requirements (Details on satisfying these requirements are provided by the student's academic adviser and are outlined in the OT Department Policy and Procedure Manual.)

-A minor or self-designed concentration area that relates to health and human services for a total of 20 credits;
+A minor or self-designed concentration area for a total of 20 credits;

 Minimum 4-hour OT shadow/observation experiences in three different practice settings;

 Volunteer or work experience in a health and human service organization is recommended, although not required.